 You might feel it’s not an issue, but it really affects viewership.

-You can get retouching done by yourself through photoshop or just hire someone else to do it for you.
+You can get retouching done by yourself through photoshop or just outsource photoshop retouching service else to do it for you.

 Ghost Mannequin Effect